 On Pull Request merge strategies

-The software repository we are working on at my company is on git and hosted on Github.
+The software repository we are working on at my company is on Git and hosted on GitHub.
 Developers have different opinions on the best merge strategy to use, and historically merge commits have been preferred.

 However, this has resulted in quite a messy history with thousands of branches merging each other.
 I explain below why I prefer “squash and merge” over other strategies when merging Pull Requests.